Local and Modern Methods of Crude Palm Oil Extraction

 In this method, after the palm fruits are steamed, they are transferred into a big pit specially prepared for milling by marching.

-Feet is used to match the soft palm fruits until the mesocarps are completely milled resulting in the fiber-pulp-palm-crude mixture ready to be pressed.
+Feet are used to match the soft palm fruits until the mesocarps are completely milled, resulting in the fiber-pulp-palm-crude mixture ready to be pressed.

 This fibrous mixture of oil, chaff, pulp, kernel, and water is called palm oil mill effluent (POME).